desanker/open-nap-master/manuscript.md

 ##Introduction {.page_break_before}

 The IPCC assessment reorts are a good synthesis of studies that have documented the advserse impacts of climate change.
-The IPCC 5AR has further developed the concept of Resasons for Concern into five categories, within which key risks can be aggregated into graphic measures of risk in teh form of amber diagrams.
+The IPCC 5AR has further developed the concept of Resasons for Concern into five categories, within which key risks can be aggregated into graphic measures of risk in the form of amber diagrams.

 The IPCC reasons for concern are the relations between global mean temperature increase and: